LTFE/NetworkTester/README.md

 Run `node tester.js` to run the test.
 You can follow its progress in the Ganache console.
 The results of this test will be written into a `testerOutputXX.tsv` file.
 (XX being the serial number automatically assigned to the test)

-Run 'node analyzer.js testerOutputXX.tsv' (XX corresponding with your test).
+Run `node analyzer.js testerOutputXX.tsv` (XX corresponding with your test).
 This will create a `finalResultsXX.tsv` file.
 (XX being the serial number automatically assigned to the test)
 Afterwards you can use Excel or any other program to analyze the results.

 #### Notes